Boto, Boutu, Pink river dolphin, Amazon river dolphin, Boto, Bufeo, Pink river dolphin

 A

-The Amazon River dolphin is a South American mammal, distributed across the drainage basins of the Orinoco and Amazon Rivers and primarily occurring in rivers and streams with slow current.
+The Amazon River dolphin is a South American mammal, distributed across the drainage basins of the Orinoco and Amazon Rivers and primarily occurring in rivers and streams with slow currents.
 As the wet season comes, the water level increases, flooding surrounding forests.
 During this period, the dolphins usually leave the deeper streams to swim through the trees.

 The Amazon River dolphins are typically found solitarily as well as in pairs.
 However, there have been recorded dolphin groups, consisting of up to 15 individuals.
 The Botos are most active in the early morning and late evening.
 These animals are neither fast swimmers nor deep divers, often preferring to swim on the water surface.
 Spotting a boat in the water, these curious dolphins swim up in order to explore it.
 The Amazon River dolphins are highly communicative animals, sometimes interacting with other dolphin species.
-Rolling, lob tailing and flipper waving are common behavior among these playful animals.
+Rolling, lob tailing, and flipper waving are common behavior among these playful animals.
 Moreover, they frequently play with their logs as well as pull at underwater grass.
-Also, these dolphins can often be seen playing with turtles, fish and other aquatic life forms.
+Also, these dolphins can often be seen playing with turtles, fish, and other aquatic life forms.

 Amazon River dolphins are carnivores (piscivores).
-Their diet usually consists of crustaceans, fish and crabs.
+Their diet usually consists of crustaceans, fish, and crabs.

 Amazon River dolphins have an important role as predators of the river, and prey on a range of fish species, thus controlling their populations.